Gary Albright: Death

 On January 7, 2000, Albright wrestled at a World Xtreme Wrestling show in Hazleton, Pennsylvania against Lucifer Grimm.
 After being hit with a cutter, Albright collapsed to the canvas.
 A worried Grimm rolled Albright on top of himself to finish the match after which concerned wrestlers and ring crew tried to resuscitate him.
 Albright was pronounced dead shortly after being removed from the ring.

 The official cause of death is listed as a heart attack.
 The medical examiners also found that Albright suffered from diabetes, had an enlarged heart, and blockage of several coronary arteries.
 Because it was determined that Albright died of natural causes, the police were never involved in the matter.

-Albright was survived by his wife Monica Anoaʻi, his son Samuel, and two daughters, Angelica and Alexandria.

 A Gary Albright Memorial Show was co-promoted by WXW, the World Wrestling Federation, and All Japan Pro Wrestling in Albright's honor three months after his death.
-Close friend and fellow Anoa'i family member The Rock opened the show by remembering and paying tribute to Albright.
+Close friend and fellow Anoaʻi family member The Rock opened the show by remembering and paying tribute to Albright.